In this guide, you will find instructions on how to unlock the car and jump-start an Acura that has a dead battery.

 - Locate Brake Fluid Reservoir

 Look at the side of the brake fluid reservoir to determine the current level.
-Ensure the current brake fluid level is between the maximum and minimum marks on the side of the reservoir.
+Ensure the current brake fluid level is between the maximum and minimum marks on the reservoir's side.

 If the brake fluid level is below the minimum level, continue to the next step.

 Add Brake Fluid.
-Look at the cap of the brake fluid reservoir to ensure you are using the correct brake fluid type.
+Look at the brake fluid reservoir cap to ensure you are using the correct brake fluid type.

 - Add brake fluid until the level reaches just below the MAX/Full mark.
 Do not fill the ACURA brake reservoir above the maximum mark.

-If the brake fluid isn't low and the "Check Brake System" remains on, the problem can be due to a malfunction of the brake system.
+If the brake fluid isn't low and the "Check Brake System" remains on, the problem can be due to the brake system's malfunction.
 Check the brake pads and ABS wheel speed sensors.

 Also, check the fusible link for the ABS module.
 The fusible link is located in the engine bay of your Acura.